KARWorkshop/KAR-Gecko-ASM/README.md

 - CT_Fullscreen || All the screen codes and specific screen codes.
 Auto-loaded by KARphin

-- CT_TimeOfDay || Affect the time of day in a CT match

 - BootMenu || Codes for booting into various menus at launch

+- CT_StarSpawns || Affects start spawns, some are tagged as Backside B2 only